Intonation in English: When to Change It and How to Learn It

 Here are a few tips that will help you get the right sound in your English speech:

 - Shadow read with a video.
 Shadow reading is when you read along with a video or audio clip.
-Find a video with subtitles on YouTube or choose any of the videos on FluentU (they’re all conveniently subtitled!).
-Watch a short segment, and then watch it again and speak along with the video.
-Try to match the speed, stress and pitch.
+Find a video with subtitles on YouTube or choose any of the videos on FluentU.

 - Exaggerate.
 Practice your intonation by exaggerating it, which means making it much bigger than it should be.
 For example, when your pitch is supposed to go up, go really high!
 You won’t speak like this in a conversation, but it’s a good way to become more aware of intonation when you speak.

 - Use a pitch detector.
-A pitch detector like the one on Get Instinct is usually used for tuning musical instruments.
+A pitch detector like the one on Online Mic Test is usually used for tuning musical instruments.
 However, since your voice is an instrument, this is a good chance to see your voice’s ups and downs (and maybe check how in-tune your singing is).

 Using these tips should make you more aware of how you’re speaking.
 But when do you use which type of intonation?
 We’re glad you asked!